 Colour Grading Documentary

-What do you need to know about colour grading for documentary?
+What do you need to know about colour grading documentaries?

 17 April 2023